nobre84/setups/README.md

   desc "Build and distribute build to Crashlytics" lane :beta do
-    # Build and sign your app
     gym(scheme: "Release")

-    # Distribute via Crashlytics
     crashlytics(crashlytics_path: "./Crashlytics.framework/submit")
   end
 end
 ```

-Additionally you'll have to store your keys somewhere, take a look at the [keys.md](Keys Guide).
+Additionally you'll have to store your keys somewhere, take a look at the [Keys Guide](keys.md).

 ## Advanced Setup